chopkinz/design-portfolio/README.md

 # Design Portfolio

-Industrial Design portfolio that I built for a friend of mine.
+Industrial Design portfolio wesbite that I built for a friend of mine.

 ---